Teodoro Esteban López Calderón: Biography

 He also served as the Chief of Staff of the 21st Escort Squadron and as a Staff member of the "Delta" Group, a task group in charge of monitoring the maritime borders of the Basque Country to prevent weapons smuggling and against the clandestine trafficking of terrorist related operations.
 He also served at the U.S. Naval Forces Southern Command on 1997, and the Standing NATO Maritime Group 2, and as the Chief of the General Staff for Operations and Deputy Chief of the General Staff at the Operations Command.
 He also served as the President of the Spanish Section of the Hispano-North American Standing Committee, and also served at the Headquarters of the Strategic Plans Section of the Plans Division of the Navy General Staff and Operations of the Naval Operational Command Staff.
 From 1987 to 1996 he served as an elective member of the Electronic Warfare Doctrine Board of the Navy.

 He also served a technical adviser to the Minister of Defense and head of the Navy General Staff's strategic planning section.
 López Calderón also served as the Chief of the General Staff for Operations and Deputy Chief of the General Staff at the Operations Command on the Defence Staff.

 He was appointed by the Council of Ministers as the replacement of Admiral General Jaime Muńoz-Delgado on 31 March 2017 as the new Chief of Staff of the Navy.
+In November 2020, after the Vox political party requested that Navy ships block the arrival of illegal boats to the Canary Islands, the head of the Navy settled the issue by publicly declaring that "if any Spanish warship is found with a boat in a situation where the lives of those on it are in danger, its [of the Navy] obligation of all kinds, legal and moral, is to rescue them.
+And that's what they would do."

-In January 2021, after the resignation of JEMAD Miguel Ángel Villarroya, he was appointed as the 12th Chief of Staff of the Spanish Armed Forces.
+In January 2021, after the resignation of JEMAD Miguel Ángel Villarroya, he was appointed as the Chief of Staff of the Spanish Armed Forces.